villigo-2/test-ai-bot/README.md

    - You will be prompted to enter your bot token and the webhook URL.
 The webhook path is `/webhook` by default.
 Your full webhook URL will be `https://<service-url>/webhook`.

 6. **Environment Variables**:
-   - The deployment process automatically maps the secrets (`BOT_TOKEN`, `OPENROUTER_API_KEY`) to environment variables in Cloud Run.
+   - The deployment process automatically creates secrets and maps them (`BOT_TOKEN`, `OPENROUTER_API_KEY`) to environment variables in Cloud Run.
-   - You can add or modify other non-sensitive variables (like `OPENROUTER_MODEL`) directly in the Cloud Run service settings.
+   - Other non-sensitive variables (like `OPENROUTER_MODEL`) are set directly as environment variables.
+   - If you need to update secrets later, modify your `.env` file and run `make cloud-build` again.

 ### Структура
 ```